|Duke Fuqua MBA Application ROUND||Duke Fuqua MBA Application DEADLINE||Duke Fuqua MBA Application DECISION|

 Below you’ll find an example of Duke’s 25 Things Essay for the 2021-22 full-time MBA admissions season.
 You’ll find additional essay examples and essay topic analyses for leading MBA programs at the preceding link.

-The question is a key reason why MBA admission consultants judge Duke University’s Fuqua School of Business as having one of the very best admissions processes that allow the school to know applicants best, second only to Dartmouth College’s Tuck School of Business.
+The question is a key reason why MBA admission consultants judge Duke University’s Fuqua School of Business as having one of the very best admissions processes.
+It’s one that allows the school to get to know applicants.

 Duke is a school that gets to know their applicants well.
 By comparison, Columbia asks for one pleasantly surprising thing and Duke demands 25.
 It’s pretty telling when an applicant runs out of fun facts after listing only a handful or can’t resist copying in a few resume bullet points.
 Fuqua’s out to find the fun ones in the bunch, and the Fuqua MBA experience will be much more fun as a result.